The roof, an integral part of any structure, is often overlooked despite its crucial role in protecting our homes and buildings.

 Roofing Materials

-Roofing materials play a pivotal role in safeguarding the integrity and longevity of a roof structure.
+Roofing materials play a pivotal role in safeguarding the integrity and longevity of anatomy of a roof.

 The choice of roofing material depends on various factors such as the climate, architectural style, and budget.
 Here are three commonly used roofing materials: